 To make your next block, hold this block close to the last block you made in row one and slip stitch into the chain 3 space.
 Next chain 3, once again this becomes the chain 3 space that your next row will work into.
 To finish this block complete 3 double crochets in the same chain 3 space.
 This also completes your second row.

 Row 3: Make Beg Block as in Row 2, sl st into ch-3 sp of next Block in Row 2, make Block, sl st into ch-3 sp of last Block in Row 2, make Block.
 Row 3 is complete (next 3 diagonal blocks on graph).

 Row 4: Work a Beg Block, work 3 blocks.
 Row 4 is complete with 4 blocks. (next 4 diagonal blocks on graph)

 At this point, you should have a good handle as to how to crochet the row.
 Start with a beginning block, you can refer to the directions in the first paragraph of row two if you need help.
 Slip stitch into the next chain 3 space and make another block.
 Finally, slip stitch into the last chain 3 space and complete the last block of the row.
 You should now have 3 blocks in row 3.

+Click here for Part 2 of this series.
 Next week we will demonstrate how to decrease your stitches and will feature video tutorials on the C2C technique.
 Make sure you subscribe to our blog, we have some wonderful sales coming up that you won’t want to miss.
 Don’t miss our December Blog Exclusive Free Pattern.
 We are also featuring some amazing collaborations with talented makers on blog posts like the Argyle Sparkle Throw Review and the Sledding Snowman kit review.